seanivore/non-bio-life/modern-identity-crisis.md

 ## Overview

-This section explores the emerging challenge of professional identity in the age of AI integration - particularly for those with cross-disciplinary backgrounds spanning design and technology.
+This section explores the emerging challenge of professional identity in the age of AI integration, particularly for those with cross-disciplinary backgrounds spanning design and technology.
 Through real conversations and reflective articles, we examine how traditional job titles and career paths are being disrupted by AI capabilities, creating both opportunities and existential questions.

 ## Core Questions